How to Escape from the Prison of Bitterness

 Instead, when we focus on the Lord and worship him, we are transformed into his image by the Holy Spirit.

-God will intervene on our behalf, realizing that we have not yet learned the meaning and value of mercy.
-In his mercy, he will lock us up in our self-made prison and assign torturers to oppress us until we come to our senses.
+When God sees that we have not yet learned the meaning and value of mercy, he may lock us up in our self-made prison and assign demonic torturers to oppress us until we come to our senses.
 God does this because he loves us.
-He knows that we can never adequately experience the joys of forgiveness until we learn to forgive.

 If you forgive those who sin against you, your heavenly Father will forgive you.
 15 But if you refuse to forgive others, your Father will not forgive your sins.
 Matthew 6:14–15 (NLT)

-When we imprison ourselves in bitterness, we do not experience the felt presence of God.
-Joy dries up.
-We cannot hear the Spirit speak to us.
-In addition, God grants demonic oppressors permission to harass us until we repent.
+If we imprison ourselves in bitterness, we may not experience the felt presence of God.
+Joy tends to dry up.
+It becomes difficult to hear the Spirit speak to us.
+Little spiritual progress can be made until we let go of bitterness.

 Once when Jesus shared a teaching that was hard to understand, many of his followers turned back and ceased to follow him.
 Observing this, Jesus asked his disciples: